 Graduate degrees: Overview

-- Ph.D in Architectural Sciences with a Concentration in Lighting - The highest degree available in the field of lighting, this degree allows students from a wide range of backgrounds to undertake concentrated research in a select area of lighting study.
+- Ph.D. in Architectural Sciences with a Concentration in Lighting - The highest degree available in the field of lighting, this degree allows students from a wide range of backgrounds to undertake concentrated research in a select area of lighting study.

-Prerequisites for all degrees include:
+Prerequisites for both degrees include:

 - A bachelor's degree or its equivalent from an accredited college or university

 - At least two semesters of college-level math

 |A special project took LRC students to the equator in Ecuador.|